Cologne: Religion

-As of 2015, 35.5% of the population belonged to the Catholic Church, the largest religious body, and 15.5% to the Evangelical Church.
+As of 2015, 35.5% of the population belonged to the Catholic Church, the largest religious body, and 15.5% to the Protestant Church.
 Irenaeus of Lyons claimed that Christianity was brought to Cologne by Roman soldiers and traders at an unknown early date.
 It is known that in the early second century it was a bishop's seat.
 The first historical Bishop of Cologne was Saint Maternus.
 Thomas Aquinas studied in Cologne in 1244 under Albertus Magnus.
-Cologne is the seat of the Roman Catholic Archdiocese of Cologne.
+Cologne is the seat of the Archdiocese of Cologne.

-According to the 2011 census, 2.1% of the population was Eastern Orthodox, 0.5% was member of an Evangelical Free Church and 4.2% belonged to further religious communities officially recognized by the state of North Rhine-Westphalia (such as Jehovah's Witnesses).
+According to the 2011 census, 2.1% of the population was Eastern Orthodox, 0.5% belonged of an Evangelical Free Church and 4.2% belonged to further religious communities officially recognized by the state of North Rhine-Westphalia (such as Jehovah's Witnesses).

 There are several mosques, including the Cologne Central Mosque run by the Turkish-Islamic Union for Religious Affairs.
 In 2011, about 11.2% of the population was Muslim.

 Cologne also has one of the oldest and largest Jewish communities in Germany.
 In 2011, 0.3% of Cologne's population was Jewish.

-On 11 October 2021, the Mayor of Cologne Henriette Reker, announced that all of Cologne's 35 mosques would be allowed to broadcast the Adhan (prayer call) for up to five minutes on Fridays between noon and 3 p.m.
-She commented that the move “shows that diversity is appreciated and loved in Cologne.”
+On 11 October 2021, the Mayor of Cologne, Henriette Reker, announced that all of Cologne's 35 mosques would be allowed to broadcast the Adhan (prayer call) for up to five minutes on Fridays between noon and 3 p.m.
+She commented that the move "shows that diversity is appreciated and loved in Cologne".